-Office Location/Hours: MU 210; office hours posted on door (walk-ins are also welcome)
+Office Location/Hours: MU 210; office hours TBA

-Course Description: Instruction in rhythmic dictation (simple and compound meters, duple and triple divisions), melodic dictation (diatonic melodies with stepwise motion and small skips), harmonic dictation (triads and I/IV/V harmonic function), and sight singing (diatonic melodies).
+Course Description: Instruction in rhythmic dictation (triplets and syncopation), harmonic dictation (all the diatonic triads and dominant, leading-tone seventh chords), melodic dictation and sightsinging (chromatic melodies).
 Designed to aid the student in transforming notation into sound and sound into notation.
 Required for all music majors.

-Statement of Prerequisites: None
+Statement of Prerequisites: MUSC 1045

-Goal: To work towards acquiring fluency in the musical language, both in reading comprehension (sight singing) and in aural comprehension (dictation)
+Goal: To continue to develop fluency in the musical language, both in reading comprehension (sight singing) and in aural comprehension (dictation)